Graphs with convex balls: Helly theorem

 The desired result is now a direct consequence of Claim \ref{clm: S1'}. \end{proof}

 We now prove the equality $h(G)=h_2(G)$.
 Obviously, $h(G)\ge h_2(G)$.
-We now establish the converse inequalitiy.
-Given a finite $h$-independent set $A$ of size $k$, by Lemma \ref{lem: hleqsigma}, $A$ can be transformed to an $h$-independent set $S$ of the same size and which either has diameter at most $2$ or is a distance-minimal simplex.
+We now establish the converse inequality.
+Given a finite $h$-independent set $A$ of size $k$, by Lemma \ref{lem: hleqsigma}, we can assume that $A$ is an $h$-independent set $S$ of the same size and which either has diameter at most $2$ or is a distance-minimal simplex.
 In the second case, by Lemma \ref{lem: h-indepdiam2}, we find a clique $C\subseteq\mathrm{conv}(S)$ of the same size as $S$ and $A$.
 Since $C$ is an $h$-independent of diameter $1$, in both cases, we have found an $h$-independent of diameter at most $2$ and of size $k$.
 This establishes that $h(G) \leq h_2(G)$ when $h(G)$ is finite.

 If $h(G)$ is infinite, then for each integer $k$ there exists an $h$-independent set $A_k$ of size $k$.
-By the previous argument, each $A_k$ can be transformed into an $h$-independent $S_k$ of size $k$ and of diameter at most $2$.
+By the previous argument, we can assume that each $A_k$ is an $h$-independent $S_k$ of size $k$ and of diameter at most $2$.
 This implies that $h_2(G)$ is also infinite and thus $h(G) = h_2(G)$.
 This finishes the proof of Theorem \ref{thm: hellydiam2}.

 We were not able to prove that any $h$-independent set of diameter 2 can be transformed into an $h$-independent simplex of diameter 2 and of the same size.We formulate this as an open question:

 \begin{question} Is it true that for any CB-graph $G$, the equality $h_2(G)=\sigma_2(G)$ holds? \end{question}